 Manuscripts should be submitted in Microsoft Word.

-An abstract of up to 150 words must be included with all submissions.
+A non-structured abstract of up to 150 words must be included with all submissions.

 Tables and Figures may not exceed seven (7) pages.
 All tables and figures should be placed at the end of the text or uploaded in a separate file.
 Do not include tables or figures in the body of the text.
 Refer to each table or figure in the text and indicate where each table or figure should appear in the manuscript.